Visiting the Island

-If you wish to travel to Ascension for any purpose you must obtain a valid Entry Permit in advance and produce this to the Immigration Officer on arrival.
+If you wish to travel to Ascension for any purpose you must obtain a valid Entry Visa in advance and produce this to the Immigration Officer on arrival.
 Failure to do so is an offence under the Entry Control (Ascension) Ordinance and may result in a fine, and/or imprisonment.
 You may also be refused permission to land and be required to leave on the aircraft or vessel that you arrived on.
-It is also a condition of the Entry Permit that you have obtained adequate travel and medical insurance to cover your stay including the possibility of air evacuation.
+It is also a condition of the Entry Visa that you have obtained adequate travel and medical insurance to cover your stay including the possibility of air evacuation.
 You should be prepared to show this to the Immigration Officer on arrival.

-Applications for Entry Permits should be made well in advance, at least 14 days before your intended travel, except in case of genuine emergency.
+Applications for Entry Visas should be made well in advance, at least 14 days before your intended travel, except in case of genuine emergency.
 Late applications, without valid reason, may be refused.

-Please see our Entry Permits page for entry permit application forms, fees and further guidance.
+Please see our Entry Visas page for entry visa application forms, fees and further guidance.